epccs/RPUftdi/Host2Remote/README.md

 # Host2Remote

-This bus manager firmware is for an RPUftdi board, it will send a byte (address) over DTR pair to reset a MCU board when the FTDI_nDTR toggles.
-The application firmware once loaded and running on MCU board can then enable normal mode when it starts or wait for the lockout to timeout.
+This bus manager firmware is for an RPUftdi board, it will send a byte (RPU_HOST_CONNECT) over the DTR pair when when the HOST_nDTR and/or HOST_nRTS becomes active.
+It will also watch for a byte matching the local RPU_ADDRESS on the DTR pair and when seen reset the local MCU board placing it in bootloader mode.
+A non-matching byte will disconnect RS-422 from the RX and TX to the shield headers placing it in lockout mode.

 ## Overview

-In normal mode the RS-422 pairs have RX/TX driver and receiver enabled.
-The RS-485 (DTR) pair has UART data sent from the bus manager that depends on settings from I2C/TWI (but defaults to sending a '0') when FTDI_nDTR toggles.
+In normal mode, the RS-422 pairs RX and TX are connected to the shield RX and TX pins.
+While the RS-485 (DTR) pair is connected to the bus manager UART and used to set the system-wide bus state.

-The USB UART outputs FTDI_TX that drives the RX pair, which can be seen by all nodes on the RPU_BUS (if not in lockout mode).
-While the FTDI_RX takes input from the TX pair receiver which is hopfully driven by only one of the RPU_BUS nodes (the requirement is to not talk unless commanded to talk, and stop everything if a new command is started).

-FTDI_nDTR signal will cause a byte to be sent on the DTR pair to reset a MCU board on the bus and lockout the others.
-DTR_DE is held high to enable the DTR pair driver.
-DTR_nRE is held low to enable the DTR pair receiver.
+Durring lockout mode the RS-422 pairs RX and TX are disconnected from the shield RX and TX pins.

+Bootload mode occures when a byte on the DTR pair matches the RPU_ADDRESS of the shield.
+It will cause a pulse on the shield reset pin to activate the bootloader on the board the shield is pluged into.
+After bootloading is done the shield will send the RPU_NORMAL_MODE byte on the DTR pair when the RPU_ADDRESS is read with an I2C command (otherwise the shield will timeout but not connect to the RS-422 bus).

+lockout mode occures when a byte on the DTR pair does not match the RPU_ADDRESS of shield.
+It will cause the lockout condition and last for a duration determined by the LOCKOUT_DELAY or when a RPU_NORMAL_MODE byte is seen on the DTR pair.

+When nRTS or nDTR are pulled active the bus manager will connect the HOST_TX and HOST_RX lines to the RX and TX pairs, and pull the nCTS and nDSR lines active to let the host know it is Ok to send.
+If the bus is in use the host remains disconnected from the bus.
+Note the Remote firmware sets a status bit at startup that prevents the host from connecting until it is cleared with an I2C command.

+Arduino Mode (Work in progress, this is a list of ideas and may or may not be doable).
+It may be a sort of permeate bootload mode that the Arduino IDE can connect to.
+It would need to be enabled by a program on the board (an Uno) under an RPUftdi, which would set the mode with an I2C command.
+The command would send out a byte (on DTR pair) that enables a sticky bootload mode that is the point to point communication required for full duplex bootloaders and does not time out but does allow rerunning a proper bootload.

 ## Firmware Upload